medavidallsop/pb4wp/README.md

 - `composer install`
 - `pnpm install`

-This will install composer and PNPM dependencies.
+This will install the dependencies.

 After the installation steps, you'll see various files, some of these are dev files that won't end up in the final built zip.
 Some folders/files are only generated upon certain development scripts being run.